mohini-tripathi/armstrong-number/README.md

-## armstrong-number/ narcissist-number
+## armstrong-number/ narcissistic-number
-The Armstrong Number Checker
+Armstrong Number Checker

 ### What is does
 * This program checks whether it is an Armstrong Number